Manishcoder03/Shopee_App/README.md

 # Shopee_App

 Django shopee ecommerece app is a full featured shopping app.
 You have to register in this app.
 If you already register you can not register again.
 Only the seller of  add product , edit product, update product, delete product.
 There is a search option for product.
 Also user can filter product by name, publish date, and by number of product.
 Pagination will work even after applying filter.It is an E-commerce system built in Django.
-It contains all the essentials for adding products and use Razorpay and Stripe as payment systems.
+It contains all the essentials for adding products and use Razorpay and Stripe as payment system.

 <h2>To migrate the database open terminal in project directory and type</h2>